learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 GraphQL resolvers in Apollo Server resolve each requested field independently.
 When a query requests `user`, `posts`, and `notifications` simultaneously, the resolver layer runs all three `await fetch(...)` calls in parallel via `Promise.all`.
 A naive sequential implementation would triple page load time.
-At scale (Shopify, GitHub's GraphQL API), this concurrency control — combined with DataLoader for batching and deduplication — is what makes GraphQL APIs performant under high query complexity.
+At scale (Shopify, GitHub\'s GraphQL API), this concurrency control — combined with DataLoader for batching and deduplication — is what makes GraphQL APIs performant under high query complexity.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>